pmuens/serverless-book/02-aws-fundamentals/04-what-is-cloudformation.md

 # What is CloudFormation?

-Back in the starting days of AWS you would login to your AWS account and configure everything by hand.
-You'll create the necessary resources like S3 buckets, policies and users / roles and orchestrate them.
+Back in the starting days of AWS you would login to the web console of your AWS account and configure everything by hand.
+You'll create the necessary resources your application would use (like e.g. Lambda functions, S3 buckets, DynamoDB tables, policies, roles, etc.) and orchestrate them.

-The problem with this approach is that nothing is (obviously) automated.
-You are not able to share and recreate an infrastructure from scratch without spending a huge amount of time configuring everything.
+The problem with this approach is that nothing is (obviously) automated and reproducable.
+You are not able to share and recreate an infrastructure from scratch without spending a huge amount of time configuring everything manually.

 [CloudFormation](https://aws.amazon.com/cloudformation/) was invented by Amazon to circumvent this limitations.

 ## How does it look like?

-You've already seen a simple example in the S3 section above.
+You've already seen a simple example before!
 Here's the example again in case you can't remember:

 ```json
 {